memcallen/EveMarketTool/docs/README.md

 ### void filter:set(String, String)
  - Sets a property for the filter window
- - Properties are global unless EveMarketTool restarted
+ - Properties are global unless EveMarketTool is restarted

 ## Required Lua Methods